MauveCloud's Browser Tests: Kana Generator

 results won't always make sense, and I have added a number of sequences that

 may not be officially accepted in Japan.
-This version uses the lesser-known

 This is partially inspired by the romaji converter that is built into